john-guerra/navio/README.md

 ```
 ## Basic Usage

 1. Use the next template.
-The id of the div and the canvas is crucial for proper execution
+The id of the div and the canvas are crucial for proper execution
 ```html
 <!DOCTYPE html>
 <html lang="en">